Meeting Time: November 05, 2020 at 9:00am HST

 • Default_avatar

-Rosalie Teed almost 4 years ago
+Rosalie Teed about 4 years ago

 I am a second year student at Harvard Law School.
 This summer I participated in the Maui County Department of the Prosecuting Attorney Internship Program that Don Guzman started.
 The program was a valuable experience for me, and I am so grateful to Mr. Guzman for setting it up and giving me the opportunity to participate.